Special Olympics Executive and Leadership Team

 Leadership Overview

-Driven by a mission to provide year-round sports training and athletic competition for children and adults with intellectual and physical disabilities, Special Olympics fosters inclusion and empowers individuals through the power of sport, impacting communities globally.
+Driven by a commitment to inclusion, Special Olympics provides year-round sports training and athletic competition for children and adults with intellectual and physical disabilities, fostering physical fitness, courage, and joy.

 Leadership Roles at Special Olympics